Kenneth A. Ehrlich

 Career Highlights

-Counsel for regional service station operator in litigation alleging pervasive MTBE contamination in Orange County drinking water wells
+Counsel for regional service station operator in litigation brought by Orange County Water District alleging pervasive MTBE contamination in drinking water wells; case involved significant Joint Defense Group and resolved on day of trial.

 Co-lead counsel in major limestone mine enforcement and expansion project

-Counsel for multiple California coastal property owners in permitting and enforcement matters.
+Counsel for multiple California coastal property owners in permitting, enforcement, and litigation matters.

 Local counsel and a team coordinator for proposed liquefied natural gas (LNG) receiving and truck loading terminal at Port of Long Beach